Baldie-dev/JanusLM/README.md

 *Note: This section is still in design phase...*

-Templates of realistic HTTP request/response pairs were combined with larger models to generate synthetic training data:
+Templates of realistic HTTP request/response pairs were combined with agents using larger models to generate synthetic training data:

 ![synthentic-data-generation](imgs/synthetic-data-generation.png)

+Manual review was required to fine-tune the prompts for each agent.

 For training data generation, please see `src/data_generator.py`:
 ```console